FJNel/book-project/api/api-docs.md

 ```
 Hi <preferredName>.
 We received a request to disable your Book Project account.
-Your data will remain stored, but you will no longer be able to log in.
+Your data will remain stored, but you will no longer be able to log in or use any features.
+To confirm, click the button below.
+If you change your mind later, or if you did not make this request, please reach out to our system administrator at <supportEmail> so we can assist or reactivate your account.
 Confirm Disable: <api_base_url>/users/me/verify-delete?token=<token>
-If you did not make this request, contact support at <supportEmail>.
-This link expires in <expiresIn> minutes.
+This link will expire in <expiresIn> minutes.
+If it expires, simply sign in and submit another request.
 ```

-- **Email cost limit:** 1 request per 5 minutes per IP (shared across email-sending endpoints).
+#### Example Responses

 - **Requested (200):**